You are here

 Final Oral Examination Committee.
-The final oral examination committee is composed of the student’s dissertation committee, plus the
+The final oral examination committee is composed of the student’s

 Draft Approval.
 Before a defense can be held, the student must submit a complete, word-processed dissertation draft to the dissertation committee for review and approval or disapproval.
 All dissertations submitted for format review and approval must be of a caliber similar to that expected of an article submitted to a journal for review.
 Draft documents that are missing tables, graphs, citations, chapters or sections, etc., are incomplete.
 Incomplete drafts cannot be submitted for draft approval or defended.

 Scheduling.
 A dissertation committee member’s approval of the dissertation draft means that the committee member judges it to be of sufficient merit to warrant holding the final oral examination.
 To schedule the final exam the student must submit an Application for Final Examination on GRADFORMS and have this approved by each dissertation committee member at least two weeks before the proposed defense date.
 After the final oral examination committee has been approved by the Dean of the Graduate School and the Graduate Faculty Representative has been assigned, the Report on Final Examination and Report on Final Document are made available to the examination committee.
 The final oral examination must take place during announced university business hours, Monday through Friday.